bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 personal and customized fork of Pi-Star; as his fork was foundational and inspirational to my `W0CHP-PiStar-Dash`.

-The country flags and callsign-to-country flag GeoLookup code was adopted from [xlxd](https://github.com/LX3JL/xlxd)... authored by Jean-Luc Deltombe, `LX3JL`; and Luc Engelmann, `LX1IQ`.
+The callsign-to-country flag GeoLookup code was adopted from [xlxd](https://github.com/LX3JL/xlxd)... authored by Jean-Luc Deltombe, `LX3JL`; and Luc Engelmann, `LX1IQ`.
 [I run an XLX(d) reflector](https://w0chp/net/xlx493-reflector/), *plus*, I was able to adopt some of its code